learn-co-curriculum/phase-3-nested-hash-iteration/README.md

 }
 ```

-On the first level, the keys are our contacts' names, "Jon Snow" and "Freddy", and our values are the hashes that contain a series of key/value pairs describing them.
+On the first level, the keys are our contacts' names, "Jon Snow" and "Freddy Mercury", and our values are the hashes that contain a series of key/value pairs describing them.

 Let's iterate over the second level of our `contacts` hash.
 In order to access the key/value pairs of the second tier (i.e. the name, email, and other data about each contact), we need to iterate *down into* that level.
 So, we pick up where we left off with the previous iteration and we keep going: